webrecorder/public-web-archives/README.md

 The goal is to highlight, and help promote the sizable (and growing list!) of publicly accessible web archives all over the world, in a distributed and democratic way.
 A lot of people may be familiar with "Wayback Machine", but there are actually many wayback machines all over the world.
 Let's make them more widely known and accessible!

-## What format is the list?
+### What format is the list?

-The listing is presented in a single [webarchives.yaml](webarchives.yaml).
+The listing is presented in a single file: [webarchives.yaml](webarchives.yaml)

 YAML was chosen as it strikes a good balance between readability and being easily processable by a wide variety of tools.

 The file contains a top level `webarchives` keys, and each web archive is presented under a unique id.
 The web archives are listed alphabetically by id in the file.

-The format is also experimental and may change in the future.
+The web archive definition for each archive contains different fields based on the type of archive, although there is a lot of repetition in the fields.
+The focus initially is on clarity rather than conciseness to ensure the format is easy to understand.

+The hope is that the format would be self-documenting or at documented directly in the yaml file.
+The intent is for the format to be a 'living standard' that may adapt as needed.

+For more details about the format, please consult the latest version of the file.

-## What archives are included in the list?
+### What archives are included in the list?

 This is list is specifically for [web archives](https://en.wikipedia.org/wiki/Web_archiving) which preserve and provide web content and make it publicly accessible.

 While there are many great archives out there, the list is specifically limited to web archives.

-## What other properties must archives have to be included?
+### What other properties must archives have to be included?
 What is relation to Memento?

 The intent is to list archives that present web content archived in their original form as much as possible.